 - Firms having personnel affiliated with any firms in the Redbook’s MUNICIPAL BOND DEALERS section.

 - Firms that also provide legal, accounting, credit enhancement and engineering advisory services and for which financing is incidental.

-Qualified employees of member firms may become Certified Independent Public Finance Advisors (CIPFA).
+Qualified employees of member firms may become Certified Independent Professional Municipal Advisors (CIPMA).
 The employee must be a current employee of the firm, have worked for the member firm for two years not less than 75 percent full time, and have continuously performed financial advisory services for a period of two years.
 A Bachelors degree or six years of experience in public finance, successful completion of the Certification Test, plus other eligibility standards are required.